pbajaj20/BIS15W2020_PBajaj/LAB2/HW2.md

 ## # … with 73 more rows, and 2 more variables: brainwt <dbl>, bodywt <dbl>
 ```

+1. From which publication are these data taken from?
+Don't do an internet search; show the code that you would use to find out in R.

 ```r
 ?msleep
 ```
 #data comes from *V. M. Savage and G. B. West.
 A quantitative, theoretical framework for understanding mammalian sleep.
 Proceedings of the National Academy of Sciences, 104 (3):1051-1056, 2007.

+2. Put these data into a new object `sleep`.
+Make sure they are organized as a data frame.

 ```r
 sleep <- data.frame(msleep)
 ```

+3. Show a list of the column names is this data frame.

 ```r
 names(sleep)